seattleflu/website/README.md

         const wrapper = document.getElementById('target-dom-element')
     ```

+    Replace the element id `target-dom-element` with the name of your component.
-    The argument passed to `document.getElementById()` must match an `id` in `src/index.html`, or the JavaScript will not load on the web page.
+    This id must match the id you use in the next step, or the JavaScript will not load on the web page.

-5. When you're ready to view your React app in action, run the following code inside your React app directory:

-        npm install
-        npm run start

-   Once you're satisfied with your app, create bundled JavaScript files using Webpack by running:

-        npm run build

-6. Make sure you're back at the top-level of the repo.
+4. Move back to the top-level of the repo.
-   Create a new file under `routes/`, following the convention of naming the newly created file after the desired path to your new webpage.

-        cd ..
-        touch routes/my-component.js

-    Paste the following code into the newly created JavaScript file:

-    ```js
-        var express = require('express')
-        var router = express.Router()

-        router.get('/', function (req, res, next) {
-        res.render('my-component', { title: 'My Component Page' })
-        })

-        module.exports = router
-    ```

-    Now the `GET` endpoint is ready to serve the home page of our newly created React app.

-7. Next, open up `app.js` from the current directory.
-   At the top of the page, import your newly created router from step 6.

-    ```js
-        var myComponentRouter = require('./routes/my-component')
-    ```

-   Then add a path to the static, bundled JavaScript files.

-    ```js
-        app.use(express.static(path.join(__dirname, 'my-component/dist/js')))
-    ```

-   After that, add a new path to your new webpage with `app.use()`.

-    ```js
-        app.use('/my-component', myComponentRouter)
-    ```

-8. Almost there!
-   Now create a new file under `views/`, following the same naming convention we've employed so far.
+   Create a new file under the `views/` directory, following the same naming convention we've employed so far.

         touch views/my-component.ejs